Topic

 Structure

-Encryption and decryption are performed by the user's browser, and no data is sent to the server.
+Encryption and decryption are performed entirely in the user's browser, ensuring that no data is sent to the server.

-Encrypted data is included in the parameters of the decryption URL.
+The encrypted data is embedded in the parameters of the decryption URL.

-TXT-Crypter encryption/decryption process is similar to the Evernote text encryption.
+The encryption and decryption process used by TXT-Crypter is similar to Evernote's text encryption.

 Evernote